asde29873012549/ast-demo/styled-px2rem-loader/README.md

 ## How It Works

-The loader processes styled-components template literals and:
+The loader can process both styled-components template literals and React component styles:

-1. Identifies px values in CSS properties.
+1. Identifies px values in CSS properties and JSX style attributes
-2. Converts static px values to rem at build time.
+2. Converts static px values to rem at build time
-3. Transforms dynamic expressions to include rem conversion.
+3. Transforms dynamic expressions to include rem conversion
-4. Preserves other CSS properties and values.
+4. Preserves other CSS properties and values
+5. Handles React component px transformations when enabled

 ## License